Skip to content

 int i;

-if (klp_target_state == KLP_UNPATCHED) {
+if (klp_target_state == KLP_TRANSITION_UNPATCHED) {

 /*

-* Check for the new (patched) function on the stack:
+* Check for the to-be-unpatched function

 */